Mitch-P-Analyst/SQL-Project-LHL-Clean/README.md

 ## Results
 - 33.77% of products have not sold any units.
 - USA is the largest country consumer
-- No trends in individual product purcahses
+- No trends in individual product purchases, however, several isolated purchases in large quantity of indivdual products
-- Apparel & Lifestyle highest quantity units sold
+- Apparel & Lifestyle product categories are present among isolated large orders
 - Large city consumers = Mountain View USA, San Bruno USA, New York USA, Chicago USA, Sunnyvale USA

 ## Challenges